lsst-it/ittn-035/index.rst

  - The domain to register and what additional, yet to be acquired, domains
  - Organization and Project Management
  - Communicating Reason and Process to Migrate to Set Stakeholder Expectations

-..
-Do not include the document title (it's automatically added from metadata.yaml).

 .. .. rubric:: References
  - https://www.atlassian.com/blog/announcements/journey-to-cloud